SanderMertens/flecs/docs/FlecsScript.md

   "e_{key}" { Position: {index, elem * 2} }
 }
 ```

-Note that the iteration order of maps is undefined.

 ### Continue statement
 The `continue` statement skips the remaining statements of the current iteration and moves the loop to the next iteration: